 What does this behavior look like?

-With this update, Office clients will no longer allow the activation of objects that link to extensions that are considered high risk.
-When a user tries to activate such an object, they will be provided with the following notification:
+Office apps no longer allow the activation of objects that link to extensions that are considered high risk.
+When a user tries to activate such an object, they're shown the following notification:

 Can I customize the extensions being blocked?

 Yes, Office provides two Group Policy options that allow an administrator to customize which extensions are blocked.
 You'll find each of them under Office/Security Settings/.

 This policy setting allows you to specify which file extensions Office won’t block when they are embedded as an OLE package in an Office file by using the Object Packager control.
 If you enable this policy setting, enter the file extensions to allow, separated by semicolons.

 Warning: Malicious scripts and executables can be embedded as an OLE package and can cause harm if clicked by the user.
 If extensions are added to this allow list, they can make Office less secure.

 This policy setting allows you to specify additional file extensions that Office will block when they are embedded as an OLE package in an Office file by using the Object Packager control.

 If you enable this policy setting, enter the additional file extensions to block, separated by semicolons.